15th Western Alaska Interdisciplinary Science Conference and Forum

 - Truett Cawlfield (U.S. Fish and Wildlife Service; Natural Sciences co-chair and SWIM conference contact)

-- Aihs Palmer (University of Alaska Fairbanks; Joining Arts, Sciences and Humanity in Rural Alaska session chair)
+- Aihs Palmer (University of Alaska Fairbanks; Joining Arts, Sciences and Humanities in Rural Alaska session chair)